gasparka/thesis/docs/vhdl_extensions.rst

         ret_0 := self.acc;
     end procedure;

-Another thing that must be handled it loading the 'next' values to current values, that is updating the registers.
+Last thing that must be handled is loading the **next** to **current**.
-In VHDL this is done automatically if signal assignment is used.By using variables we have to take care of this ourselves.
-For this we can define new function that handles the update for all the registers, this is shown on :numref:`mac-next-update`.
+As stated before, this is done automatically by VHDL for signal assignment, by using variables we have to take care of this ourselves. :numref:`mac-next-update` defines new function 'update_registers', taking care of this task.

 .. code-block:: vhdl
     :caption: Function to update registers